Local Land Services' governance audit

 - Leadership and strong governance are also lacking in strategic direction setting, financial management and risk management.

-In December 2016, the NSW Government supported all of the Commission’s recommendations.
+In December 2016, the NSW Government supported all of our recommendations.